de4a-eu/toop-connector-ng/README.md

 # News and Noteworthy

+Next version:
+* Updated to phase4 0.10.1 which finally fixes the XLink JAXB error, since it no longer contains its own version of xlink.xsd

 2020-06-19: release of `2.0.0-rc2`
 * Fixed a regression in `/user/submit/...` API that accidentally delivered HTTP 400 in case of success